sauce-code/cuckoo/README.md

     mvn install

-You can find the compiled standalone jar here:
+You can find the compiled standalone JAR here:

     cuckoo-app/target/cuckoo-app-1.12-jar-with-dependencies.jar

 To run it, see description above.

-You can also find gui only, tui only and uci only versions here:
+You can also find GUI only, TUI only and UCI only versions here:

     cuckoo-gui/target/cuckoo-gui-1.12-jar-with-dependencies.jar
     cuckoo-tui/target/cuckoo-tui-1.12-jar-with-dependencies.jar